-- Are staff members approachable and willing to answering any questions our family has?
+- Are staff members approachable and able to answer any questions our family has?
 Does staff avoid answering certain, repeated questions?

-- What emergency procedures are in place in the event of something happening to my loved one?
+- What emergency procedures are in place in the event of something life threatening happening to my loved one?

-If you and your family feel satisfied with the facility and choose to admit your elderly relative, you’re entrusting that facility to provide care as compassionate and attentive as you would provide at home.
-Most of the time, this is the case, and the elderly often find great joy in bonding with their new caregivers.
-Then there are the tragic instances where all isn’t as it seems, and you stop by unannounced to surprise your family member only to find that their situation has taken a drastic turn for the worst.
-How did this happen?
+However, there are the tragic instances where all isn’t as it seems, and a child or grandchild may stop by unannounced to surprise their family member only to find that their situation has taken a horrific turn for the worse.
+How could this have happened?
 When did this happen?
-Grandma or grandpa seemed to be in perfect health the last time you visited.
+Grandma or grandpa seemed to be in perfect health and in good spirits during the last visit.

 When this occurs, nursing home abuse could very well be the culprit.

-What are some telltale signs that your client, patient, or loved one is the victim of nursing home abuse?
+What are some of the more obvious signs that a client, patient, or loved one is the victim of nursing home abuse?